Skip to main content

 You have 6 years to make a claim so it's usually best to wait until after your tenancy ends.

-If your section 8 is because of rent arrears, you can make a counterclaim for compensation if your landlord did not follow the deposit protection rules.
+You could have a counterclaim for compensation if your landlord did not follow the deposit protection rules.